queens-satellite-team/Space-School/lab1/lab1.md

 ![Arduino IDE with Arrows Indicating IDE Functionality](https://github.com/queens-satellite-team/Space-School/blob/79665e8ba8a807e1ad268ef5515d1499b6250be8/lab1/lab1-images/ide-with-arrows.png)

-Most noticabbly is the *Verify* and *Upload* buttons located on the top left.
+Most noticeably is the *Verify* and *Upload* buttons located on the top left.
 The *Verify* button makes checks for any errors in your code (it will only check syntax errors though, not logical or procedural errors!) and the *Upload* button will upload the software into the hardware so the Arduino can operate as you specify in the code.

-We will take the code we wrote in Tinkercad, download it to an arduino file, and verify it in the Arduino IDE.
+We will take the code we wrote in Tinkercad, download it to an Arduino file, and verify it in the Arduino IDE.
 1. Go back to Tinkercad and select *Download Code* by selecting the button directly beside the *Text* drop down menu.
 2. Once downloaded, you should have a *.ino* file called *hello_world.ino*
 3. Attempt to open the file, and you should be greeted by a message similiar to the one below.